christopher5106/christopher5106.github.io/_posts/2015-03-17-deployment-from-your-pc-to-your-cloud-best-practice.markdown

 categories: continous deployment
 ---

-Keywords : continous deployment, AWS, Virtual machines, GIT
+Keywords : continous deployment, AWS, Virtual machines, GIT, IaaC (Infrastructure as a Code), DevOps

 You'd like to automatize your build, on any machine (your PC, your cloud servers or any server), with a very simple and clean way to do it ?